kmBlaine/yucon/doc/UnitsCFG.md

 see.

 #### 1.2 - Aliases:
-sometimes spellings are not agreed upon.
+Sometimes spellings are not agreed upon.
 "Centimetre" is commonly also spelled "centimeter" with the r and e transposed.
 As either is correct depending on where you live, it would be nice if you could use whatever you are used to.
 Aliasing units allows for this.
 Also, who wants to type